Property Surplus & Disposal

 - Property Services completes approximately 150 disposal requests each month.
 The scope of one disposal request can range from a single item to a multiple-truck pick-up.

 - Property Services is Generally Funded to pick up surplus property on the CU Boulder campus.
 That means, your surplus items will be picked up at no charge to your department.
-An exception to this, is our $95 charge for refrigerator reclamation to cover our hazardous materials disposal costs.
+An exception to this, is our $95 charge for refrigerant reclamation to cover our hazardous materials disposal costs.

 If Equipment or Furniture was purchased with SPA funds you'll need to get in touch with the Office of Contracts and Grants to assist in completing a Sponsored Projects Equipment Disposal Request Form.